About thecovertcode

 • Laura Morton – Master storyteller, New York Times bestselling author, award-winning filmmaker, mental health advocate, and powerful workshop facilitator.

-• Joe Hudicka – Author of AI Ecosystems Revolution; Innovator & Public Speaker; CEO of The Clarity Team/Evenflow.
+• Joe Hudicka – Author of AI Ecosystems Revolution, Innovator & Public Speaker and CEO of The Clarity Team/Evenflow.

 • Cynthia Montgomery – Founder & CEO of Montgomery Robbins Landscape Architects.